 apt-get full-upgrade

-Then we will free some space on our root directory …
+Then free up space on the SD card …

 apt-get autoclean